amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

         - `=> n̪ɪn̪` - The nasalisation heard on both sides of the vowel `ɪ` turns into `n̪`.

-In comparison with this set of processes involving nasalisation, the opposite process of losing the nasal consonant `n` (i.e., `na => ña => ya => a`) suggested by Caldwell seems less plausible not the least because the intermediate forms are rarely found in any one Dravidian language, which is why Caldwell had to invoke example for each form from a different Dravidian language.
+In comparison with this set of processes involving nasalisation, the opposite process of losing the nasal consonant `n` (i.e., `na => ña => ya => a`) suggested by Caldwell seems less plausible, not the least because the intermediate forms are rarely found in any one Dravidian language which is why Caldwell had to invoke examples for each form from a different Dravidian language).

 Similarly, the processes producing the second-person pronominal forms starting with or including the vowel `u` in the spoken and literary Tamil could be as follows.

 In ISO 15919,
-- `um̐` - The presentative and second-person pronominal root form in the non-nominative cases.
+- `um̐` - The presentative and second-person pronominal root form in the non-nominative cases in Tamil.
     - `=> un` - The nasalisation turns into `n` in spoken dialects of Tamil.
     - `=> um` - The nasalisation turns into `m` in the plural form of grammatical imperative mood of verbs in Tamil.
     - `=> m̐um̐` - The clear pronunciation of the nasalisation can be heard almost before the vowel `u`.
-        - `=> nun` - The nasalisation head on both sides of the vowel `u` turns into `n`.
+        - `=> nun` - The nasalisation heard on both sides of the vowel `u` turns into `n`.

 In IPA,
-- `ũ` - The presentative and second-person pronominal root form in the non-nominative cases.
+- `ũ` - The presentative and second-person pronominal root form in the non-nominative cases in Tamil.
     - `=> un̪` - The nasalisation turns into `n̪` in spoken dialects of Tamil.
     - `=> um` - The nasalisation turns into `m` in the plural form of grammatical imperative mood of verbs in Tamil.
     - `=>  ̃ũ` - The clear pronunciation of the nasalisation can be heard almost before the vowel `u`.
-        - `=> nun` - The nasalisation head on both sides of the vowel `u` turns into `n̪`.
+        - `=> nun` - The nasalisation heard on both sides of the vowel `u` turns into `n̪`.

-So, without invoking any processes involving prefixes, it is possible to produce the all the second-person pronominal forms found in the old and modern variants of Dravidian languages by a set of related processes where the clear pronunciation of nasalisation of the proximal demonstrative and second-person pronominal root vowel, `im̐`/`ɪ̃` (and `īm̐`/`ĩː`) and the presentative and second-person pronominal root vowel, `um̐`/`ũ` naturally is heard on both sides of the vowel which then proceed to undergo the usual set of related processes already discussed in ["anusvārada anusāra"](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md).
+So, without invoking any processes involving prefixes, it is possible to produce the all the second-person pronominal forms found in the old and modern variants of Dravidian languages by a set of related processes where the clear pronunciation of nasalisation of the proximal demonstrative and second-person pronominal root vowel, `im̐`/`ɪ̃` (and `īm̐`/`ĩː`) and the presentative and second-person pronominal root vowel, `um̐`/`ũ`, is naturally heard on both sides of the vowel which then proceed to undergo the usual set of related processes already discussed in ["anusvārada anusāra"](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md).
-With this, the last of the objections, due to which Caldwell abandoned pursuing the possibility of the proximate demonstrative vowel `i`/`ī` being also the second-person pronominal root, also rendered ineffective.
+With this, the last of the objections, due to which Caldwell abandoned pursuing the possibility of the proximate demonstrative vowel `i`/`ī` being also the second-person pronominal root, is also rendered ineffective.
 Taking all these arguments together, it seems appropriate to say that *the nasalised third-person demonstrative pronominal root vowels, the proximal `im̐`/`ɪ̃` (and `īm̐`/`ĩː`) and the presentative `um̐`/`ũ`, are also the second-person pronominal roots*.
 This brings the part of Caldwell's abandoned hypothesis equating the third-person demonstrative and the second-person pronominal root vowels
 `i` and `u` to a positive logical conclusion.
-The sole remaining objection to the rest of Caldwell's abandoned hypothesis that the third-person demonstrative distal pronominal root vowel `a` is not suited semantically to be the first-person pronominal root will be taken up in the section on the [first-person pronominal forms]().
+The sole remaining objection to the rest of Caldwell's abandoned hypothesis that the third-person demonstrative distal pronominal root vowel `a` is not suited semantically to be the first-person pronominal root will be taken up in the section on the [first-person pronominal roots]().

 ### Indo-European Languages